anthonyiscoding/vision-chess/README.md

 <img src="./extra/vision-logo.png" alt="Vision Chess Logo" width=300 style="display:block; margin: auto; width: 50%"></img>

 # About
-Vision is a small in-progress model designed to predict the next move in a chess game using a GPT-like model.
+Vision is a small in-progress model designed to predict the next move in a chess game using a Transformer model.
+Most importantly the end goal is to train a bot that plays convincingly like a human.

 It's a hobby project and not to be taken too seriously.
 For more proven neural network architectures check out [pytorch-nnue](https://official-stockfish.github.io/docs/nnue-pytorch-wiki/docs/nnue.html).

+# Prerequisites
+Before you proceed make sure you have [poetry installed](https://python-poetry.org/docs/#installation).

+You might also want to get some PGN files, [lichess provides monthly snapshots](https://database.lichess.org/).

+These snapshots are quite large (~200GB per month uncompressed) so you may want a tool like [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/).
+It's very fast and very helpful for filtering these files.
+Here's a [blog](https://bigeatie.com/posts/pgn-extract/) showing some usage examples for pgn-extract.

-# Installation
+# Setup
-Installation can be done with poetry:
+Setup is simple:

 ```bash
 poetry install